Self-medicating moms more likely to give kids pain meds

 Jensen added that many mild symptoms such as cough, colds, sore throat or headaches are self limiting and do not need treatment with an OTC drug to go away.

-"I would like parents to think twice when they treat their child with an analgesic," she said.
+"I would like parents to think twice when they treat their child with an analgesic," he said.

 It can be difficult for parents to know when they are giving their children too much medication, experts acknowledged.